unboxed/be_valid_asset/README.markdown

     gem install be_valid_asset

-or as a plugin
+or install as a plugin

     ./script/plugin install git://github.com/unboxed/be_valid_asset.git

 Add the following to the `spec/support/be_valid_asset.rb`:
-(for older version of RSpec you'll need to require it from `spec_helper.rb`)
+(for older versions of RSpec you'll need to require it from `spec_helper.rb`)

     include BeValidAsset